Cushing's syndrome: Treatment

 Removal of the adrenals in the absence of a known tumor is occasionally performed to eliminate the production of excess cortisol.
 In some occasions, this removes negative feedback from a previously occult pituitary adenoma, which starts growing rapidly and produces extreme levels of ACTH, leading to hyperpigmentation.
 This clinical situation is known as Nelson's syndrome.

+For cushoid animals, the condition can be treated with the medication Pergolide.

 Epidemiology

 Cushing's syndrome caused by treatment with corticosteroids is the most common form.
 Cushing's disease is rare; a Danish study found an incidence of less than one case per million people per year.
 However, asymptomatic microadenomas (less than 10 mm in size) of the pituitary are found in about one in six individuals.

-People with Cushing's syndrome have increased morbidity and mortality as compared to the general population.
-The most common cause of mortality in Cushing's syndrome is cardiovascular events.
-People with Cushing's syndrome have nearly 4 times increased cardiovascular mortality as compared to the general population.

-About 0.9 to 1% of those with Cushing's syndrome has tendency to develop venous thrombosis.
-Other factors such as surgery and obesity also increases the chance of getting thrombosis.
+About 0.9 to 1% of those with Cushing's syndrome have a tendency to develop venous thrombosis.
+Other factors such as surgery and obesity also increase the chance of getting thrombosis.

-Other animals

-For more information on the form in horses, see pituitary pars intermedia dysfunction.
+Persons with Cushing's

+In February 2024, Amy Schumer announced that she had been diagnosed with Cushing's syndrome.

+Jeongyeon from Korean girl group Twice has been diagnosed with Cushing's Syndrome after taking steroid drugs for a herniated disc in her neck in 2020.